TestQuality Blog

 Statement5; //This line wont be executed

-Example for an Exception in Java:
+Example of an Exception in Java:

 Java Program Code: